djh0ffman/ProTrackerTools/README.md

 Basic console app which demonstrates how to serialize and deserialize a module

 ## OptiMod
-Front end for the moduling optimisation and tools
+Front end for the tools set which allows for loading, optimisation and saving ProTracker modules